Bernardo-MG/library-maven-archetype/src/site/markdown/travis.md

 # Travis Integration

-New projects come ready for making use of [Travis CI][travis], which will take care of both the testing and the deployment tasks for the project.
+New projects come ready to make use of [Travis CI][travis], which will handle both the testing and the deployment tasks for the project.

-Of course, deployment is taken with care and both release and develop versions are handled independently from each other.
-This is detailed below, but basically changes to the 'main' branch will trigger the deployment of release artifacts, while changes to the 'develop' branch will trigger the deployment of snapshots.
+Of course, deployment is taken with care and jobs for both release and develop versions are independent from each other.
+This is detailed below, but basically changes to the *main* branch of the SCM will trigger the deployment of release artifacts, while changes to the *develop* branch will trigger the deployment of snapshots.
 Any other branch won't trigger any kind of deployment.

+For this to work the [repositories][repositories] used by the project should be correctly prepared and working.

-## Connecting Travis and Github
+## Connecting the SCM to Travis

-As said on the [repositories section][repositories], the Archetype will set up the project to work with Github.
+The Archetype will set up the project to work with Github.
 This SCM is very easy to connect to Travis by just following the [beginners guide][travis-guide].

+It may not be possible using Travis with other repositories.
+Check their manual site to find out more.

 ## Configuration file